 Chapter 8 focuses on a different aspect: digital stress.
 It starts with a review of prior work that shows that negative effects of social media are at best small and depend on the type of use.
 So it is not the social media, but the expectations and demands connected to them that trigger stress.
 Hall comes back to CBB theory; in his eyes, turning to social media when the need to belong is threatened is a low energy-consuming, but not very effective, strategy.
 He discusses ironic effects as when people try to use their smartphones to bond with others, but find the permanent notifications distract and create pressure to be constantly available.
-Hall further distinguishes five types of stress: availability stress, approval anxiety, fear of missing out, connection overload, and the cost of caring.
+Hall further distinguishes five types of stress: availability stress, approval anxiety, fear of missing out, connection overload and the cost of caring.
 This is a major contribution because studies or reports in the popular press on the relationship between (social) media use and stress often do not differentiate between these different forms.
 Hall also points out that dispositional characteristics might play a moderating role.
 An even more important discovery that came up in some of our own research is the role of norms and guilt.
 Many people consider social media use a waste of time and feel guilty when using them too much.
 Hall argues that seemingly beneficial effects found in studies asking people to reduce their social media use could be driven rather by a sense of accomplishment rather than a direct improvement of well-being.
 We have first indications that feeling guilty about using smartphones while parenting hinders parents from using smartphones to cope with stress.

-In Chapter 9, Hall focuses on social displacement - the idea that mediated interaction replaces FTF interactions.
+In chapter 9, Hall focuses on social displacement - the idea that mediated interaction replaces FTF interactions.
 This comes as something of a surprise considering that he has presented data earlier showing a clear dominance of FTF communication even in recent studies.
 Empirical support for this idea presented in this chapter is also mixed; social media use seems to displace mainly browsing the internet and working, but not so much time spent with close friends.
 More interesting is that people often experience ambivalence about social media use.
 Another important aspect is that social media are often used as a second screen while doing something else (including being with others).
-Being on the phone while talking to someone usually harms impressions and the relationship; Hall discusses factors that might mitigate or intensify this association, such as norms, providing an account, or lower self-regulation.
+Being on the phone while talking to someone usually harms impressions and the relationship; Hall discusses factors that might mitigate or intensify this association, such as norms, providing an account or lower self-regulation.
 Most of these have at best been studied in correlational designs, so his ideas can stimulate future research.
 Nevertheless, Hall believes there is a kernel of truth in the social displacement hypothesis and that social media used for browsing updates of weak ties are a low energy-consuming, but inefficient way of fulfilling belongingness needs.
 More specifically, he assumes that turning to social media reduces people’s motivation to use more appropriate, but more energy-intensive personal media.